eramjabeen1/SBA318/README.md

 ![image](https://github.com/user-attachments/assets/433501ed-bd85-4754-bac6-ac3f8b386579)
 ![image](https://github.com/user-attachments/assets/00345ef6-7d71-4d11-a75a-c245504a45a4)

 This app is currently in development.
-I attempted deployment via Render, but ran into build issues related to directory configuration and localStorage limitations.
-I’m continuing to troubleshoot and plan to have it live soon.
-For now, please refer to the screenshots above and the GitHub repo to explore the full functionality.
+I attempted deployment through Render to make it accessible for classmates, but ran into build issues due to the use of localStorage (no database) and directory structure.
+Deployment will be added soon.
+In the meantime, you can explore all the features through the screenshots above and the full code in this repo!

+P.S.
+The titles on the "Technical Interview Questions" and "Behavioral Interview Questions" pages feature a fun typewriter-style animation to keep the experience engaging!